Trigger warning: This post contains descriptions of abuse.

 Researchers suggest that this vulnerability stems especially from:

 - Family rejection

 - Emotional/physical abuse involving caretakers’ lack of acceptance

 According to an analysis of prosecuted trafficking cases in the U.S., two of the most common pre-existing conditions that make underage victims vulnerable to sex trafficking are:

 - Experiencing homelessness (9%)

-Research looking at LGBT youth indicates that they are 120% more likely to experience homelessness, compared to heterosexual/cisgender youth.
+Research looking at LGBTQ youth indicates that they are 120% more likely to experience homelessness compared to heterosexual/cisgender youth.
 In fact, approximately 40% of homeless youth identify as LGBT.

 As one trafficking survivor named Jose said: